kgorking/ecs/README.md

 ```

 ## Flags
-The behaviour of components can be changed using component flags, which changes how they are managed
+The behaviour of components can be changed by using component flags, which can change how they are managed
 internally and can offer performance and memory benefits.
 There are four supported flags currently supported
 that can be added to components using the `ecs_flags()` macro: